openvinotoolkit/nncf/docs/ConfigFile.md

                 },
             ],
         },
-        "hw_config_type": "cpu", // If specified, the compression algorithms will use parameter presets that are more likely to result in best performance on a given HW type.
-Optional.
+        "target_device": "VPU", // The target device, the specificity of which will be taken into account when optimizing in order to obtain the best performance for this type of device.
+The default "ANY" means compatible quantization supported by any HW.
+The parameter can takes values from the set ('CPU', 'GPU', 'VPU', 'NONE') Optional.
+        "quantizer_setup_type": "propagation_based" // Selects the mode of placement quantizers - either 'pattern_based' or 'propagation_based'.
         "compression": [ // One or more definitions for the compression algorithms to be applied to the model; either a single JSON object or an array of JSON objects.
 See README for each compression algorithm for a description of the available config parameters.
             {
                 "algorithm": quantization,